craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter One - Introduction.md

 ### Kailkeep's Secrets
 #### Viewer's Favor
-Kailkeep's worst kept secret is that it is what it is; entertainment for a colony of Kobolds who harbor evils for fun.
+Kailkeep's worst kept secret is what it's real purpose is; entertainment for a colony of Kobolds who harbor evils for fun and profit.
 When the viewers of this entertainment are very pleased with a particular performer, they may spend some of their personal wealth to leave a boon to them in a "scoreboard" room.

 #### Proving Grounds
 While the Hells of Kailkeep are used as a method of collecting resources, punishing wrongdoers, and entertaining the masses, it also acts as a system of recruitment; "Hey, if you're good enough to do that once, we'll kit you out and pay you to keep doing this".
 Sometimes the winners say yes.
 Other times, they do not win.